TheMarco/sora-renderer/README.md

 A local-first, privacy-focused web application for generating videos using OpenAI's Sora 2 and Sora 2 Pro models.

+**Create stunning AI videos directly in your browser with complete privacy and control.**

+Sora Renderer is a modern web application that lets you generate videos using OpenAI's powerful Sora 2 models.
+Unlike cloud-based solutions, all your data—API keys, videos, and metadata—stays on your device.
+No servers, no tracking, no compromises.

 ## Features

 - 🎬 **Video Generation**: Create videos from text prompts or text + image inputs